daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## Python

 We will be using Python for a large part of the program, and `conda` as our Python package manager.
-Thus to install Python and the `conda` package manager, we will install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-We recommend installing the [Miniconda3 Linux 64-bit install for Python **3.7**](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh).
+To install Python and the `conda` package manager, we will use the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) platform, for which the [Python 3.7 64-bit version can be downloaded here](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh).

 Once the download is finished, open Terminal and execute the following commands:
 ```
-bash path/to/the/file
+bash path/to/file
 ```
-> Note: most often this file is downloaded to the `Downloads` directory, and thus the command above is usually:
+> Note: most often this file is downloaded to the `Downloads` directory, and thus the command will look like this:
 >
 >```
->bash Downloads/Anaconda3-2019.07-Linux-x86_64.sh
+>bash Downloads/Miniconda3-latest-Linux-x86_64.sh
 >```

-The instructions for the installation will then appear: (1) press Enter; (2) once the licence agreement shows, you can keep pressing enter to go through the whole document, or press Q to quit; (3) Type `yes` to accept the licence agreement; (4) you can accept the default installation location (just press Enter once again); (5) Type `yes` once again to accept the installer to run `conda init`.
+`

+The instructions for the installation will then appear:

+(1) Press Enter.
+(2) Once the licence agreement shows, you can press space scroll down, or press `q` to skip reading it.
+(3) Type `yes` and press enter to accept the licence agreement.
+(4) Press enter to accept the default installation location.
+(5) Type `yes` and press enter to instruct the installer to run `conda init`, which makes `conda` available from the terminal/shell.

 After installation, restart the terminal.
-Then, in terminal type the following to ask for the version of conda:
+If the installation was successful, you will see `(base)` prepending to your prompt string.
+To confirm that `conda` is working, you can ask it which version was installed:
 ```
 conda --version
 ```
-you should see something like this if you were successful at installing conda (a Python package manager):
+which should return something like this:

 ```
 conda 4.8.3
 ```

-After installation, in terminal type the following to ask for the version of Python:
+Next, type the following to ask for the version of Python:
 ```
 python --version
 ```
-you should see something like this if you were successful at installing Python:
+which should return something like this:

 ```
 Python 3.7.7